Sjors/nado-book/appendix/more_episodes.md

 Downloading and validating the entire Bitcoin blockchain can take a couple of days even on a standard laptop, and it takes much longer on smartphones and other limited-performance computers.
 This is why many people prefer to use light clients.
 These aren’t quite as secure as full Bitcoin nodes, but they do require fewer computational resources to operate.

-Some types of light clients — Simplified Payment Verification (SPV) clients — essentially ask nodes on the Bitcoin network about the particular Bitcoin addresses they’re interested in to check how much funds they own.
+Some types of light clients — Simplified Payment Verification (SPV) clients — essentially ask nodes on the Bitcoin network about the particular Bitcoin addresses they’re interested in to check how much bitcoin they own.
 This is bad for privacy, since the full node operator learns which addresses belong to the SPV user.

 Compact Client-Side Filtering is a newer solution to accomplish goals similar to SPV, but without the loss of privacy.
 This works, in short, by having full node operators create a cryptographic data structure that tells the light client user whether a block could’ve contained activity pertaining to its addresses, so the user can keep track of its funds by downloading only a small subset of all Bitcoin blocks.